-We’re delighted to announce the launch of this year’s ‘Wish You Were Here’ amateur photography competition.
+We’re raising a dram to our 2017 winner, Gerry White, of our annual ‘Wish You Were Here’ photography competition.

 To visit our website, you must be of an age at which the purchase and consumption of alcohol is permitted according to the legislation in your country of residence.